Lincoln MKZ: 2007 revision

-For 2008, the MKZ received new standard features as a part of Lincoln's continued effort to refine the car.
-Sirius satellite radio, perforated leather seats, a reverse sensing system, a tire pressure-monitoring system, and Lincoln SYNC (late availability) were all newly standard.
+For 2008, the MKZ received as standard equipment Sirius satellite radio, perforated leather seats, a reverse sensing system, a tire pressure-monitoring system, and Lincoln SYNC (late availability).
 For 2009, Ford's 'AdvanceTrac' stability control system became standard, while a special edition "Midnight Black" package was available, featuring black leather seating surfaces and panels contrasted with maple wood and satin nickel inserts.

 2010 facelift

-The 2010 MKZ was unveiled at the 2008 Los Angeles International Auto Show, revealing an extensive update with a revised interior and exterior in addition to new features.
-The MKZ's exterior featured revised front and rear fascias.
-The MKZ's headlights were new, while its fascia and split-wing grille closely resembled that of the Lincoln MKR concept.
-In the rear, the taillights have been revised to be longer and thinner, similar to the original Zephyr concept.
+Lincoln presented the 2010 MKZ at the 2008 Los Angeles International Auto Show, with a revised interior and exterior in addition to new features.
+The MKZ's exterior featured a revised rear fascia, headlights and a front fascia and split-wing grille closely resembled that of the Lincoln MKR concept.
+In the rear, the taillights were longer and thinner, similar to the original Zephyr concept.
 The MKZ's standard and optional 17-inch wheels were restyled and featured an 18-inch wheel option.
 Inside, the MKZ's interior was revised, using real wood accents and metal surfaces.
 Bridge of Weir leather seating surfaces were standard.
 Other features new for 2010 included a reverse camera system, Sirius Travel Link, a DVD-based satellite navigation system updated to accept voice commands, rain-sensing windshield wipers, a cabin air filter, and adaptive HID headlights.
 Mechanically, the MKZ featured suspension revised to improve ride quality and handling and a new 'SelectShift' six-speed automatic transmission.
 The 2010 MKZ was released during the spring of 2009.